CrazyGuy108/ArtMath/README.md

 * How to use the HTML5 Canvas feature.

 ## What's next for ArtMath
-More unique and cooler types of computer art.
+* More unique and cooler types of computer-generated art.
+* Randomization of parameters.
+* Improved Mondrian algorithm.

 ## Credits
 Credit to [this Stackexchange post](https://codegolf.stackexchange.com/questions/35569/tweetable-mathematical-art) for ideas on some algorithms.